aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `remaining_grant`

-Return the remaining grant, consisting of unvested coins that have not been distributed to shareholders.
-Prior to start_timestamp_secs, the remaining grant will always be equal to the original grant.
-Once vesting has started, and vested tokens are distributed, the remaining grant will decrease over time, according to the vesting schedule.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the remaining grant, consisting of unvested coins that have not been distributed to shareholders.<br/> Prior to start_timestamp_secs, the remaining grant will always be equal to the original grant.<br/> Once vesting has started, and vested tokens are distributed, the remaining grant will decrease over time,<br/> according to the vesting schedule.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun remaining_grant(vesting_contract_address: address): u64<br/></code></pre>